-PIE gives you a higher initial pension in exchange for some of your annual pension increases.
+PIE gives you a higher initial pension in exchange for giving up some of your annual pension increases.

 You get a higher initial annual pension than you would have otherwise.
 However, your annual pension increases will be lower than they would have been without PIE.
-So while an annual pension with PIE will start higher, eventually it will fall below the same annual pension without PIE.
+So, while an annual pension with PIE will start higher, eventually it will fall below the same annual pension without PIE.

 You can only use PIE for pension that you built up before 6 April 1997.
-Find out more in our Pension Increase Exchange Fact Sheet available at btps.co.uk.
+Find out more in our Pension Increase Exchange factsheet available on the member portal at btps.co.uk